bluegreen-labs/phenocam_demo_data/README.md

-# phenocam_demo_data
-Demo data to demonstrate phenocam data processing
+> Phenocam demo data for teaching purposes.
+This data allows for a demonstration of the data processing workflow with a limited worked example.